Aravind-Jalda/interview-prep/Databases/databases-q&a.md

 ---

 ## 1. What is a database?
-A database is a system used to store and manage data.
+A database is a system used to store and manage data...

 ---